m-hariskhan/Drum-kit-challenge/README.md

 Simple website created with HTML,CSS and javascript.
 This website function is to generate some sounds on mouse click and pressing the mention keys(on keyboard) on different pictures.
-Main focus is on EventListener in javascript it include animation while on clicking ...
+Main focus is on EventListener (click and keydown) in javascript it include animation while on clicking ...
 Created using javascript.